rupangshu1010-wq/ProjectSubmissionArduinoPhysicalAIChallenge2026-AGI/README.md

 ---

 ## 🚀 Overview
 Current AI development often relies on massive, brute-force computational paradigms that fail to scale efficiently or achieve true Artificial General Intelligence (AGI).
-This project introduces a novel approach: a direct neuro-replication of biological brain mechanics built from scratch in pure C (`NeuralNetwork.h` and `NeuralNetwork.c`).
+This project introduces a novel approach: a direct neuro-replication of biological brain mechanics built from scratch in pure C (<u>NeuralNetwork.h</u> and <u>NeuralNetwork.c</u>).
 By bypassing bloated external datasets and running natively on the **Arduino UNO Q**, this system achieves high-efficiency, deterministic neurological processing at the edge.

 ---